tschmit/mbtSqlCmd/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/32e64n6n1oa70s1w?svg=true)](https://ci.appveyor.com/project/tschmit/mbtsqlcmd)

-Command line tool for comparing rows from Sql Server
+Command line tool for comparing rows from Sql Server.

 "mbtSqlCmd" is a command line tool for field by field row comparison.
 That's is, for at least two rows from the same query, the tool compares each field and exhibit the fields that are differently valued from one row to another.

-The flags are, as much as possible, the same as those of [SqlCmd](https://msdn.microsoft.com/en-us/library/ms162773%28v=sql.120%29.aspx)
+The flags are, as much as possible, the same as those of [SqlCmd](https://msdn.microsoft.com/en-us/library/ms162773%28v=sql.120%29.aspx).

+Main/Default tool, that is LineComp, supports MySql connections.

 ## Usages

 ### Basic usage

 `mbtSqlCmd.exe -E -S sqlInstante -d databaseName -t tableName -w "field1 = 3 and field4 in ('abc', 'def')"`

+Warning: for linux users, if the sqlInstance is based on an instance name you must escape the \ character.
+That is:

+`-S server\\instanceName`

 ### Complex usage